- Henry M. Jackson High School

 -

-WHEN: The deadline for registration is October 13th.
-Kick-off events will begin at the beginning of November and then meetings will occur approximately every other week from November through early May as the teams prepare for their final presentations.
-Calendar
+WHEN: The deadline is Oct.
+4, 2024!!
+Kick-off events will begin this October and then meetings will occur regularly as the teams prepare for their final presentations.

 -